Installation

 quarto add shafayetShafee/line-highlight

-These extensions are mainly used for including and highlighting parts of external files.
+The include-code-files and line-highlight extensions are used for including and highlighting parts of external files; diagram is used for rendering diagrams.

-RUN conda install -c conda-forge numpy pynini stanza rdflib
+RUN conda install -c conda-forge pynini && conda clean -afy

-Assuming you have Docker installed, the image can be built using:
+Assuming you have Docker installed, build the image and start a container with:

 docker build --platform linux/amd64 -t intro-to-cl .